boseongyun/Check_My_Sample_Work/README.md

 ### Hello, I have uploaded a list of my sample work.
-These work are meant to give you a ballpark measure of my capabilities in programming, modeling, and analyzing.
-For more information, please do not hesitate to contact me!
+The following list of work are meant to give you a ballpark measure of my capabilities in programming, modeling, and analyzing.
+Currnetly, I am working on area weighted spatial aggregation using the netCDF file for my class project with the World Bank and building a predictive modeling for political violence targeting women for my computational reserach course.
+(Please feel free to contact me if you would like to see the codes for these current projects)

 **ENJOY :)**